Home - Research - Group members - Publications - Vacancies - Collaborations - Outreach

-Upcoming!
-Laura will give a talk at the KNCV career event on February 20.
-Come listen to her tail about choosing an academic career path.
+February 2020 Laura gives a talk at the KNCV career event.
+She talk about the ups and downs of choosing an academic career path.

 Here is a link to a EU Research magazine article on the research work we do in the group "The building blocks of new materials".

 Here is a link to a webinar I have given in May 2020 on our work with magnetic colloids.